-1. Why Banks Decline to Notarize Estate and Legal Documents
+1. Why Banks Decline to Notarize Legal Documents

 A. Institutional Liability Concerns